minchulan/phase-1-project/README.md

 # TeleSearch - TV Show Finder app

-My phase-1-project is a television show finder app called, 'TeleSearch'.
+Telesearch is a lightweight 'tv show finder app.'
 TeleSearch is a JS application that leverages DOM manipulation to interact with the user.
-I built this project because I enjoy watching TV whenever I have a moment to spare, but I find that most of my time is wasted trying to find the perfect show.
-TeleSearch is designed for user's like myself to give time back from searching to put towards watching.
+I built this project because watching tv is one way I decompress after a stressful day at work; consider it my self-care practice if you will.
+However, if you're anything like me, you spend 80% of your time searching for the perfect show and 20% of the time remaining actually watching it.
+Telesearch aims to solve this problem with its simple and lightweight web app that gives users the time back from searching to put towards enjoying!

 ![TeleSearch-logo](https://user-images.githubusercontent.com/108310591/194971805-868da697-9830-42b3-a320-dff336149258.jpg)
 ## License